ch3-g10-eng1/video-game/README.md

 Note we must all use **Adoptium's Temurin® Java 17**:
 - This is the version the modules technical requirements state we must use
-- To test you are using the right version, run the file: *check_JDK_version.java*
+- To test you are using the right version, run the file: *CheckJDKVersion.java*
   - Expect results like this:
     - Java Version: 17.0.16
     - Java Vendor: Eclipse Adoptium